portellam/bashlib/README.md

 ## Key
     (*)     == out-of-scope; call function before calling variable of exact name.
     (***)   == input parameter is a reference ( Example: "variable_name" ), and is not "called" ( Ex: "${variable_name}" ).

-## How-to
-Copy the code above to your bash script.

 ## TO-DO
     * remove out-of-scope variables.
 Replace with references (see Key).